Pisgah Family Health

 Who should get vaccinated?

-While everyone should get a flu vaccine each flu season, the vaccine is especially important for those people who are at high risk of having serious flu-related complications or who live with or care for people at high risk for developing flu-related complications.
+The vaccine is especially important for those people who are at high risk of having serious flu-related complications or who live with or care for people at high risk for developing flu-related complications.

 Who should not be vaccinated against seasonal flu?